-RVCA plays a key role in development review to help municipalities and the province meet their legislative responsibilities of providing safe drinking water, protecting people from natural hazards and protecting important natural features.
+RVCA plays a key role in development review to help municipalities and the province meet their legislative responsibilities of providing safe drinking water and protecting people from natural hazards.
 Our role includes providing comments to municipalities on Planning Act applications and municipal planning documents; issuing permits for development in areas vulnerable to flooding, erosion or unstable slopes or near wetlands, shorelines or watercourses; issuing approvals for septic systems and re-inspecting lakefront septic systems in some municipalities; and regulating activities near sources of municipal drinking water.
-Staff provide a comprehensive streamlined service to municipalities and applicants that brings together local watershed knowledge and provincial policies to reduce municipal liability, avoid delays and unnecessary expenses for applicants, and create safe sustainable communities.
+Staff provide a comprehensive streamlined service to municipalities and applicants that brings together local watershed knowledge and provincial policies to reduce municipal liability, avoids delays and unnecessary expenses for applicants, and creates safe sustainable communities.